Our commitment to digital learning access

-zyBooks is committed to providing an equal learning experience to all students by adhering to Web Content Accessibility Guidelines (WCAG 2.0).
+zyBooks is committed to providing an equal learning experience to all students by adhering to Web Content Accessibility Guidelines (WCAG 2.0 AA).
 A zyBook provides standard text and figures but also combines the power of interactive tools, responsive questions, and animations to provide students with a rich learning experience.
-The majority of zyBooks content is accessible and adheres to WCAG 2.0 AA guidelines but in the case of some animations and specialized tools, we provide alternate captions and detailed descriptions to aid students using assistive technology (AT) such as screen readers.
-In order to provide the best experience, we have created an accessibility mode for students who would like to use these features.
+The majority of zyBooks content is accessible and adheres to WCAG 2.0 AA guidelines.
+Students can also enable an accessibility mode which increases color contrast, makes coding windows easier to use with assistive technology (AT) such as screen readers, and replaces definition match activities with an accessible and equivalent alternative.

 Evaluations, questions, & feedback

 If you’re an instructor or accessibility specialist, contact us at accessibility@zyBooks.com and we’ll provide an accessible version of the evaluation zyBook to try out.
 We’re always working to improve our ability to deliver accessible learning materials and we’d love to hear from you about your experiences or to answer any questions.
 We are also committed to providing additional support to instructors and students throughout the course term in any way we can to help all students be successful with zyBooks.

 You can view a copy of our Voluntary Product Accessibility Template (VPAT) here.